pippinbarr/cart253-2020/activities/03-moving-pictures.md

 After all this the program does the same thing, but it's much neater.

-A further good thing to do, of course, is to add __comments__ everywhere to make the code nice and readable.
+A further good thing to do, of course, is to add __more comments__ everywhere to make the code nice and readable.

 ---